iobroker-community-adapters/ioBroker.squeezebox/README.md

 ### 0.1.0
 * (UncleSamSwiss) Ready to be published to NPM (no further changes)

+### 0.2.0
+* (UncleSamSwiss) Added support for optional TCP port number (default is still 9090)
+* (UncleSamSwiss) Added support for optional login using username and password (by default still no authentication is used)

 ## Roadmap/Todo

 - State for playlist [Arminhh]
 - Synchronization of players [Arminhh]
+- Control LMS from ioBroker (e.g. choose a radio station from the favorites) [ak1]

 ## License